 Participate in Autism Research

 Much of what we know about autism, we know because families have participated in research studies.
 At Baylor College of Medicine and Texas Children’s Hospital, research is an important part of clinical care and an essential part of our overall mission.
 Many studies offer a direct benefit to participants and their families, including additional information that may inform their medical care, treatments, or educational programming and connections with other affected families.
 Participating in autism research is also an opportunity for families to get their voices heard and advocate for themselves and future families.
 Ask your doctor about research opportunities during your next visit!
+Learn what families say about their experiences working with us.

 Currently Recruiting Projects